yxbh/yxbh/README.md

 yxbh library
 ============

-My collection of utlity classes and functions written by me or others.
+My collection of useful utlity macros, classes and functions written by me or others (if explicitly stated).